chucklever/i-d-nfs-acl/draft-cel-nfsv4-nfsacl.md

 The following are a set of foundational terms used throughout this document.

-server
+application:
-: A computer system that provides resources to network peers.
+: A program that executes on a client system.

-client
+client:
-: A computer system that utilizes resources provided by one or more server systems.
+: A computer system that utilizes compute resources provided by one or more servers.

-file
+file:
 : A unit of data storage consisting of an ordered stream of bytes and a set of metadata attributes.

-user
+gid:
+: A 32-bit unsigned integer that represents a group of users.

+server:
+: A computer system that provides compute resources to network peers.

+uid:
+: A 32-bit unsigned integer that represents a specific user.

+user:
 : A person logged in on a client system.

-application
-: A program that executes on a client system.

 ## Remote Procedure Call